whatisnuclear/website/about.md

 You can reach us privately via the <a href="/contact.html">contact form</a> or you can stir up some discussion publicly by <a href="https://www.facebook.com/pages/Whatisnuclearcom/209141202434177">posting on our Facebook site</a>.
 Feel free to do either or both!
-We&rsquo;d love to hear from you.
+We'd love to hear from you.
 If you want, you can encrypt your message against this <a href="https://partofthething.com/nick-publickey.asc">public key</a>.